PrairieLearn/PrairieLearn/docs/c-grader/index.md

 The `tests` method above will contain the basis for user tests, and will have access to some regular functions provided by the C grader.
 Some methods that can be called are listed below.

+Any file submitted using a `pl-file-editor` or `pl-file-upload` will be available for use by the C grader.
 To create tests based on parameters defined by `server.py`, or to have access to submitted data from other elements such as `pl-string-input` elements, you can access the `self.data` dictionary.
 This dictionary contains the similar keys to those found in the `grade()` function in `server.py`, such as `self.data["params"]` or `self.data["submitted_answers"]`.

 ## Available test options